• TOURS

 Approximate time: 30 minutes

-Arguably one of the most famous waterfalls on Big Island, you can take the half-mile stroll on a paved path through lush rainforest filled with wild orchids, bamboo groves and draping ferns to get a glimpse of this iconic natural wonder.
-The accessible portion of the park lies high on the right shoulder of the deep gorge into which the waterfall plunges, and the falls can be viewed from several points along a loop trail through the park.
-Note: $5 per vehicle parking fee.
+Arguably one of the most famous waterfalls on the Big Island, you can take a half-mile stroll on a paved path through a lush rainforest filled with wild orchids, bamboo groves, and draping ferns to get a glimpse of this iconic natural wonder.

 Hike to Umauma Falls